Hungry and wanting

 By Maia Brown-Jackson

-Maia Brown-Jackson is a queer Jewish idealist with PTSD and a fucked up past who tries to save people and butterflies and bumblebees.
+Maia Brown-Jackson is a queer Jewish idealist who tries to save people and butterflies and bumblebees.
 She has a degree in counter-terrorism and human rights and is currently recovering from covid-19 in D.C.